omar-elmaria/airflow_installation_instructions/README.md

 14. Now, go to your browser, type in **localhost:8080**.
 The username and password are both “`airflow`” without the double quotes.
 Congratulations, you are now running Airflow locally from your computer.
 It should look something like this
 ![image](https://user-images.githubusercontent.com/98691360/192023824-8ae94ee0-7c1b-4a7d-917f-02b7c8ceb8a0.png)

-# Manipulating the PYTHONPATH on Windows
+# 2. Manipulating the PYTHONPATH on Windows
 To add a path to the PYTHONPATH on the Windows operating system, use the environment variables window from the start menu
 ![image](https://user-images.githubusercontent.com/98691360/192232307-bde284dc-c9fb-4087-871e-c505f363913d.png)

+_N.B.
+You will need to restart your computer for this change to come into effect_

-# Adding the GOOGLE_APPLICATION_CREDENTIALS to query data from BigQuery tables
+# 3. Adding the GOOGLE_APPLICATION_CREDENTIALS to query data from BigQuery tables
 By running this command, you will install the necessary libraries to query data from BigQuery tables.
 However, you will still need to configure the credentials so that your requests don't get blocked
 ```
 pip3 install "apache-airflow[celery]==2.3.4" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.7.txt"
 ```
-## Steps to set credentials:
+## 3.1 Steps to set credentials:
 1. Donwload [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)

 2. Open the Google Cloud SDK terminal after the installation finishes and type in the following commands one by one